The Myth Of Low Weight High Reps For Cutting

 In fact, some of these monsters play a role in actively perpetuating the myth themselves, claiming that they do high reps specifically to cut up.

-And these guys are like 2% body fat, so they must be right, huh?
+And these pros are like 2% body fat, so they must be right, huh?

-You see, these guys have a unique perspective on the whole situation…
+You see, these people have a unique perspective on the whole situation…

 That is, the perspective of a steroid-user!

-For guys that aren’t on the juice, however, it doesn’t quite work like that – but we’ll get into that in a second…
+For people that aren’t on the juice, however, it doesn’t quite work like that – but we’ll get into that in a second…

-The point here is that 1000s of guys are taking this crap to be true, and following the same workout protocol themselves – sans the steroids, of course, which is unfortunately a necessary ingredient to be successful with such an approach.
+The point here is that thousands of peoples are taking this crap to be true, and following the same workout protocol themselves – sans the steroids, of course, which is unfortunately a necessary ingredient to be successful with such an approach.

 Take a look at this post from a guy on Bodybuilding.com, who wants to start losing some fat.

-See, this poor, misguided fellow thinks that he should be working out like this to lose fat.
+See, this poor, misguided person thinks that he should be working out like this to lose fat.

 And yes, he may lose fat with such an approach – but he is also almost guaranteed to lose a good amount of his hard-earned muscle in the process.